 Conclusion

-If you’re shooting wildlife photography then quite simply I think this is a must-have accessory.
-The clever collapsible design and malleable rubber makes it easy to fit into pretty much any camera bag amongst your existing gear, and the increased 2+ stops of light is a help in many ways when you need to reach distant subjects.
+For wildlife photography with a flash, quite simply, I think this is a must-have accessory.
+The clever collapsible design and malleable rubber make it easy to fit into any camera bag amongst your existing gear.
+The increased 2+ stops of light will help you in many ways when you need to reach distant subjects.
 Even if your subject isn’t that distant, this will allow you to be much more efficient with your flash’s output, and therefore decrease recycle times and extend battery life.

 Where to Buy